 The tour, which lasted about an hour was led by an enthusiastic and knowledgeable guide who was able to explain the magic processes involved in producing the whisky, vodka and gin.
 The distillery has still to produce its own single malt whisky which should be available to customers in 2018, after three years of maturation and under the expertise and caring eye of the Master Distiller.

-The distillery is quite small so everything can be seen very easily including the two sparkling copper stills which had been manufactured in Edinburgh, the mash house and then on to the distillery’s warehouse where the whisky was maturing in the oak barrels.
+The distillery is quite small so everything can be seen very easily including the two sparkling copper stills which had been produced in Edinburgh, the mash house and then on to the distillery’s warehouse where the whisky was maturing in the oak barrels.
 I noticed there was a can of Brasso at the ready to polish up the stills when necessary!

 It was a very warm summers day and it was very hot close to the stills.
 I was happy to leave the distillation plant after a few minutes for the cooler temperatures of the store room.
 I was told by the guide that many of the barrels they use had previously been used for American Bourbon and Spanish Oloroso Sherry.
 The Distillery will continue to use the very best of traditional methods in the maturation of their spirits.